open-contracting/data-registry/docs/cli.rst

 -  Acknowledges the messages before the `Splitter pattern <https://ocp-software-handbook.readthedocs.io/en/latest/services/rabbitmq.html#acknowledgements>`__ and before converting files.

 The lockfile is not deleted if an unhandled exception occurs.

-.. admonition:: System administrators

-   Delete the lockfile, if attempting to finish a task after fixing the error that raised the exception.

 wiper
 ~~~~~